Vulva activism: Addressing unrealistic beauty standards

 A 2022 study using a similar methodology found natural, unaltered vulvas, when compared to vulvas that had undergone labiaplasty, to be rated as less normal and ideal, and to be considered disgusting.
 Of note, this effect is moderated by race and most pronounced for pre-operative white vulvas and post-operative black vulvas.
 While, as expected, heterosexual men rate vulvas as more attractive than homosexual men, and heterosexual women rate vulvas as less attractive than lesbian women, the same pattern emerges here.
 A study conducted in Germany yielded similar findings, showing that naturally developed inner labia are considered to be ugly, disgusting, and a deformity that should ideally be surgically removed.

 The taboo and shameful public attitude towards the vulva is seen as the cause of these unrealistic expectations.
 Various initiatives aim to change this and want the vulva to be treated in public presentation and conversation as a normal body part.
-Demands include that female genitalia be allowed to be depicted in the popular press (i.e. without the legal requirement of "photoshopping" the labia away, as is the case e.g. in Australia), that parents use the anatomically correct terms in conversation with their children, or that children's dolls such as Barbie not be shipped without vulvas (in fact, "Barbie style" is a common term for an extensive form of labiaplasty in which the labia minora are completely removed).
+Demands include that female genitalia be allowed to be depicted in the popular press without the legal requirement of "photoshopping" the labia away, as is the case in Australia, that parents use the anatomically correct terms in conversation with their children, and that children's dolls such as Barbie not be shipped without vulvas. ("Barbie style" is a common term for an extensive form of labiaplasty in which the labia minora are completely removed.)